The Singles Network Ministries

 Picture

 “I know why I am single.
-I'm selfish,” said one of the folks at my last speaking event.
+I'm selfish,” said someone at my last speaking event.
 It was a Friday night in Salisbury, North Carolina.
 I was speaking at a church using my study, Jesus, Single Like Me.

-Before I spoke at this church, I spent some time getting to know them better so that the message God has given me to share is more applicable.
-Also, I love to be able to direct comments to those in my audience based on things they have said to me.
-So, as usual, I walked around and started talking to people.
-People often ask me where I am from and if I have been married or have kids.
-But then, a new question came up.
-“So Kris, why are YOU single?”
+Before I spoke at this church, I took some time to get to know them better so the message God gave me to share would be more relevant.
+I also enjoy directing comments to those in my audience based on things they've shared with me.
+As usual, I walked around and started talking to people.
+They often ask me where I’m from and if I’ve been married or have kids.
+But then, a new question came up: “So Kris, why are YOU single?”
 I was like, “What?
 Why am I single?”
-I had never thought of that question or the answer I might give.
+I’d never thought about that question or the answer I might give.

-So before I answered the question of an anxiously awaiting audience at my table, I turned the question around and asked them first.
-I was simply amazed at the answers they came up with.
-As I listened to each person, I knew I needed to share their responses.
-I don't think I realized there would be so many, and they would vary so much.
-Maybe their answers will help to answer your own.
-Perhaps their answers will affirm what God is doing in your life.
-Possibly their answers will convict you of what you need to be doing.
-So you be the judge. . . .
+Before I answered the question from an anxiously waiting audience at my table, I turned it around and asked them first.
+I was genuinely amazed at the answers they shared.
+As I listened to each person, I realized I needed to share their responses.
+I don't think I expected so many answers, much less for them to vary so much.
+Maybe their answers will help answer your own.
+Perhaps they will affirm what God is doing in your life.
+Maybe their answers will convict you of what you need to be doing.
+So you be the judge...

 “So why are you single?”
 I asked.